 DIY is LADA’s annual, flagship professional development programme offering opportunities for artists working in Live Art to conceive and run professional development projects for other artists.
 We issued a call for proposals to lead a DIY in 2020 informed by Managing the Radical.

 To mark the end of our 20th anniversary (link) in 2019, we wanted to look forward and invest in the next 20 years and the next generation of artists by offering a bursary of £2,000 to an artist aged 25 or under to imagine the future they’d like to see, how their practice could shape it, and what they need to do that.

 When did socially-engaged art lose touch with socialism, and how do we make participatory art radical again? – Aislinn Evans

 This new Study Room Guide has emerged through the collective study, collaborative conversations, participatory workshops, and artist-led development programmes that formed Managing the radical in 2019.

 Naseem Khan was a hugely influential journalist, activist, cultural historian, educator and LADA friend who died in June 2017.
 In collaboration with our former Thinker in Residence, and LADA Board member, Claire MacDonald, LADA has instigated the Annual Naseem Khan Memorial Lecture.

 The first lecture is Some Where.
 In Bethnal Green, by the historian Carolyn Steedman.
-Originally scheduled for March 2020 the lecture has been postponed until later this year because of the impact of Covid-19.
+Originally scheduled for March 2020 the lecture has been postponed because of the impact of Covid-19.

 Selina Thompson will be our Thinker-in-Residence for Managing the Radical researching how all of us are making enough money to survive in a system that many of us have set our practices up in opposition to.
 In particular, Selina is interested in sharing survival techniques industry wide, in seeking transparency and in what we can learn from other sectors.